Mandan City Commission enacts mask mandate

 Children under 2 years old, people with medical conditions or disabilities that prevent them from wearing a face covering, people receiving personal care services or services that "require access to the face for security, surveillance, medical or dental services" and people attending religious services are not required to wear masks.

-The commission voted on Nov.
-3 to hold the special meeting to discuss a mandate, with commissioners saying they wanted to see a plan similar to Bismarck's for consistency's sake.

-Commissioners previously discussed a mandate, along with rising case numbers in the area, at an Oct.
-20 meeting but did not vote on any policy.

-The Bismarck City Commission voted to approve a mandate during a six-hour meeting on Oct.
-27. The mandate has a goal of lowering the area's 14-day rolling average positivity rate to 8% or below.
-It will be reviewed at a Dec.
+The Bismarck City Commission adopted a similar policy on Oct.
+27. It will be reviewed at a Dec.
 8 meeting.

 Reach Sam Nelson at 701-250-8264 or sam.nelson@bismarcktribune.com.